 Private foundations should regularly rebalance their investment portfolios to maintain their desired mix of assets.
 Since the tax on investment income is just 1.39%, the cost of rebalancing is generally low.
 However, it's important not to make hasty decisions.
 A good opportunity for rebalancing often arises when foundations sell assets to meet their annual minimum distribution requirements.
 During this process, it's beneficial to sell holdings that have exceeded the desired asset allocation, bringing the portfolio back in line with the foundation's goals.

 Portfolio reviews also provide an opportunity to ensure compliance with rules related to excess business holdings and jeopardizing investments.
 The excess business holding rules prevent foundations and their insiders from owning significant stakes in operating businesses, while the jeopardizing investment rules discourage reckless speculation with the foundation's investments.
-For more detailed information on these rules, you can refer to the following links for the excess business holding rules and the jeopardizing investment rules.
+For more detailed information on these rules, you can refer to our articles regarding excess business holding rules and the jeopardizing investment rules.

 Ensure Books and Records are Current

 Private foundations are required to maintain accurate and up-to-date books and records.
 However, some foundations without a dedicated bookkeeper may struggle to keep their records current.
 In such cases, outsourcing accounting to a third-party service provider is a common and straightforward solution.

 For foundations managing their own accounting, it's important to regularly reconcile the cash balance in their books with the monthly bank statements.
 Additionally, before the end of the year, the person responsible for the books should review if any checks, expenses, or other transactions were missed or haven't been cleared.